DitIsVincentPM/DitIsVincentPM/README.md

 ### Hey there! 👋

-I'm Vincent, an 18-year-old Industrial IT student passionate about software development, always looking to push the boundaries of creativity and tech.
-From web development to game design, I love working on diverse projects that challenge me to grow and learn.
+I'm Vincent, an 18-year-old Industrial IT student passionate about software development.
+From web development to game design, I love working on diverse projects.

 #### 🛠️ Projects
 - **[Learning Platform](#)**: A personal web app built with Vue.js and Node.js, designed to help me learn French through flashcards and PDF/book management.